DafetiteOgaga/custom_commands/README.md

-##### This is a collection of some of the programs that i have wriiten so far since i joined ALX.
+##### This is a collection of some of the programs that i have written so far since i joined ALX.
 ##### I believe automating some of the processes we carry out everyday when solving projects/tasks is essential for growth.
 Hence, the reason for sharing.

+We Rise by Lifting.